AvianNetwork/Avian/RVL Ubuntu 18.04 compile.md

 afterword:
 ----------------------------

-run GUI wallet using `src/qt/raven-qt`
+run GUI wallet using `src/qt/avian-qt`

-run ravend and raven-cli using `src/ravend` and `src/raven-cli` respectively
+run aviand and avian-cli using `src/aviand` and `src/avian-cli` respectively

 optional:
 ----------------------------